-Daikon Daikon and Korean cuisines.
-Elongated in shape, it has a mild, slightly peppery flavor, much less pronounced than that of the classic red radish. , can be eaten raw in salads, pickled (as in tsukemono ), or cooked in soups, stews, and stir-fries.
+Daikon is a white radish of Asian origin, particularly popular in Japanese, Chinese , and Korean cuisines.
+Elongated in shape, it has a mild, slightly peppery flavor, much less pronounced than that of the classic red radish.
+Daikon can be eaten raw in salads, pickled (as in Japanese tsukemono ), or cooked in soups, stews, and stir-fries.

 Daikon , or julienned.
 It is naturally gluten-free and is a vegetable often used in light and healthy dishes.